-But don’t be fooled into thinking you can become entirely invisible if you decide on the cheap seats, as one of the great pleasures in attending this party comes from being an active participant.
+But don’t be fooled into thinking you can become entirely invisible if you decide on the cheap seats, as one of the great pleasures of attending this party comes from being an active participant.

 Whether it is assisting in the preparation of the food, handing out scarves and garlands, or helping to reinforce some little white lies to spare the feelings of the show’s two characters, participation is encouraged.
-Don’t worry though, none of the show’s audience participation is designed to make you uncomfortable.
+Don’t worry, though, none of the show’s audience participation is designed to make you uncomfortable.
 In fact, you may even find yourself slightly disappointed as others around you are pulled in to help.

-And while the issues they face are intended to provide some of the dramatic tension, they do feel forced at times inside a show that is also big on improvisation.
+And while the issues they face are intended to provide some dramatic tension, they do feel forced at times inside a show that is also big on improvisation.
 Knowing that they must hit specific scripted moments, the transitions can be a little stark.

 On opening night, the heavens opened as the

 audience guests began arriving at The Cultch.
-Cold and a little wet, there was something particularly satisfying in being welcomed into the warmth of the room behind Mrs. Krishnan’s dairy, and the lives of its two inhabitants.
+Cold and a little wet, there was something particularly satisfying in being welcomed into the warmth of the room behind Mrs. Krishnan’s dairy and the lives of its two inhabitants.